-Institutions must agree to join the National Redress Scheme so that they can provide redress to people who experienced child sexual abuse in relation to their institution.
+Institutions must agree to join the National Redress Scheme so they can provide redress to people who experienced child sexual abuse in relation to their institution.

-Institutions must provide a list of their current and historic physical locations and for some large and longstanding institutions, this can be extensive.
+Institutions must provide a list of their current and historic physical locations.
+For some large and longstanding institutions the list can be extensive.
 Institutions must also establish that they are operationally ready.
 This involves confirming how they will structure themselves, resolving to participate, completing training provided by the Department of Social Services, and demonstrating their capacity to pay for redress and to deliver direct personal responses.

 Once you have made an application, the National Redress Scheme will contact you to acknowledge receipt of the application and provide initial guidance on the process.
 This guidance will include information about whether the institution, or institutions, have fully joined the Scheme.

 How will I know which institutions have completed all the steps to join the Scheme?

 Choose a state or territory from the map below to find out which institutions have joined in your area.